lhermoso/whirlpool_bot/README.md

 - **RPC Errors**: If you encounter RPC errors, try using a different RPC endpoint in your `.env` file.
 - **Position Creation Failures**: Some pools may have restrictions or may not be properly initialized.
 Try with a different pool.

+### Specific Error Solutions

+#### "String is the wrong size" Error

+This error typically occurs due to one of these reasons:

+1. **Invalid Pool Address**: The Whirlpool pool address is malformed or doesn't point to a valid Whirlpool pool
+   - Solution: Double-check your pool address.
+It should be a valid Solana public key (base58 encoded, typically 32-44 characters)
+   - Make sure you're using an address from a real Whirlpool pool on the network you selected (mainnet/devnet)

+2. **Wrong Network**: You're trying to access a mainnet pool on devnet or vice versa
+   - Solution: Verify you're using the correct `--network` parameter matching the pool address

+3. **RPC Connection Issues**: The RPC endpoint can't properly retrieve the pool data
+   - Solution: Try a different RPC endpoint in your `.env` file or check if your current endpoint is rate-limiting you

+#### "Failed to deserialize Whirlpool" Error

+This means the address doesn't point to a valid Whirlpool pool:

+1. **Check the pool exists**: Use Solana Explorer to verify the address exists
+2. **Verify ownership**: The account should be owned by the Orca Whirlpools program
+3. **Network mismatch**: Make sure you're on the right network (mainnet/devnet)

+#### Token Mint Errors

+If you see errors related to token mints:

+1. **Check token balances**: Ensure your wallet has the tokens required by the pool
+2. **Correct network**: Verify you're on the correct network (some tokens exist only on mainnet)

 ### Logs

 The bot provides detailed logs of all operations.
 To increase log verbosity, set the `RUST_LOG` environment variable: